-Gas Safety (Installation and Use).
-Regulations, 1994 and amended 2000.

-It is law that all gas appliances are installed and serviced by a CORGI registered installer in accordance with the above regulations and these installation instructions.
-All CORGI registered installers carry a CORGI I.D. card and have a registration number.
-Both should be recorded in your boiler log book.
-You can check your installer by calling CORGI direct on: 01256 732300.
-Failure to install appliances correctly could lead to prosecution.
-It is in your own interest, and that of safety, to ensure the law is complied with.
+Gas Safety (Installation and USE) Regulations, 1994, and amendments 1996.
+It is law that all gas appliances are installed and serviced by a Corgi registered installer (identified by ) in accordance with the above regulations.
+Failure to install appliances correctly could lead to prosecution, It is in your own interest, and that of safety, to ensure the law is complied with.
 Check the boiler and flue is the correct type for installation.

-The installation of the boiler MUST be in accordance with the latest I.E.E.
-(BS 7671) Wiring Regulations, local building regulations, bye-laws of the local water authority, the building regulations and the Building Standards (Scotland) and any relevant requirements of the local authority.
+The installation of the boiler MUST also be in accordance with the latest I.E.E (BS 7671) Wiring Regulations, local building regulationsbye-laws of the local water authority, the building regulations and the Building standards (Scotland) and any relevant requirements of the local authority.